rfanan/rfanan/README.md

 - 👋 Hi, I’m @rfanan
-- 👀 I’m interested in "you..."
+- 👀 I’m interested in ''
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning kotlin and github
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me just say "Hi"